utlib/collections-uoft/docs/documentation/2024-migration-guide.md

 _The `collections.library.utoronto.ca/view/PID` URL is still the correct permalink to use when referencing collections and images.
 All old Islandora URLs will redirect to these permalinks by end of June 2024._

-**7) When will Islandora 7 websites be taken offline?**
+**7) When were Islandora 7 websites taken offline?**

-_By end June 2024 - copies of the Islandora 7 sites are captured in UTL's [Archive-It account](https://archive-it.org/collections/6473)._
+_At the end of June 2024 the Islandora 7 websites were redirected to the New Collections U of T Platform.
+Copies of the Islandora 7 sites are captured in UTL's [Archive-It account](https://archive-it.org/collections/6473)._

 **8) Will my Islandora site's page URLs be preserved in New Collections?**